hieuvp/learning-kubernetes/kubernetes-debugging/README.md

 ## Alternative Debugging Approaches

-If, for whatever reason, enabling ephemeral containers is not an option, then try to:
+If, for whatever reason, enabling **Ephemeral Containers** is not an option, then try to:

 - Use debug version of application image which would include troubleshooting tools.
 - Temporarily change pod's container's command directive to stop it from crashing.